 The European Languages and Cultures master's programme trains students to be cultural mediators (translators, administrators, editors, etc.) by providing knowledge and skills in a modern or classical language and culture.
-Students choose one of the following specialties:
+You can choose one of the following specialities:

-In addition, students can combine elective courses and practical training module according to specific future career paths.
+Students can combine elective courses and practical training module according to specific future career paths.
 For example, somebody who wants to work in an international organisation can pick an elective module in international relations and do an internship in an international organisation; somebody who wants to become an editor in a publishing house can pick an elective module in translation studies and do editing training.
-Graduates will be ready to continue their studies in PhD programmes in all languages of specialisation.
+Graduates will be ready to continue their studies at PhD level in all languages of specialisation.

 Contact International Student Ambassadors to ask about the student life in Tartu.